Jump to:

 Chronic/Stable

 After 3 months the condition is in the chronic phase.
-Adhesions, inflammation and scar tissue formation can develop and the healing process can be slow.
-There is intense pain with activity and at rest.
+Adhesions and scar tissue can develop and the healing process can be slow.
+There can be intense pain with activity and at rest.
 Routine functional activities may be limited due to pain.
 An elongated plantar (calcaneal) spur may develop at the attachment of the fascia to the calcaneus, extending up to 2.5 cm.
 Rupture of the plantar fascia can result in cessation of symptoms after the acute pain and swelling of the rupture.
 Essentially the patient does a plantar release without the surgery.

 Specific secondary or associated conditions and complications

 Gait abnormalities may develop, which may place undue stress on other joints or the contralateral limb.
 For example, limping or avoiding pressure on the affected heel may ultimately cause hip or lower back pain on either side of the body.
-Posterior tibialis tendinopathy and dysfunction, flexor hallucis longus tendinopathy, and Achilles tendinopathy are common fellow-travelers (may predispose or be a result of plantar fasciitis).
-There also may be an entrapment neuropathy such as first branch of the lateral plantar (Baxter’s) neuropathy.33
+Posterior tibialis tendinopathy and dysfunction, flexor hallucis longus tendinopathy, and Achilles tendinopathy are common co-existing conditions (may predispose or be a result of plantar fasciitis).
+Persistent pain and burning in the heel may be misdiagnosed as plantar fasciitis and may actually be due to an entrapment neuropathy such as lumbar radiculopathy or first branch of the lateral plantar (Baxter’s) neuropathy.33

 Essentials of Assessment